Assam Career : NIT Silchar Recruitment 2025

-Applications are invited for recruitment of various technical positions or career in NIT Silchar Assam.
+Applications are invited for recruitment of various research based positions or career in NIT Silchar Assam.

-National Institute of Technology (NIT) Silchar Assam is inviting applications from eligible candidates for recruitment to the posts or career of Project Assistant Field Worker for the DST-SERB (POWER) sponsored project entitled “Reducing riders’ discomfort due to speed bumps without compromising their speed reduction abilities” in the Department of Civil Engineering.
+National Institute of Technology (NIT) Silchar Assam is inviting applications from eligible candidates for recruitment to the post or career of Research Assistant for the research study titled “Crop Diversification: A Strategy for Resilient Livelihoods in Flood-Affected Assam” in the Department of Humanities and Social Sciences.
 National Institute Of Technology, Silchar is one of the 31 National Institutes of Technology of India and was established in 1967 as a Regional Engineering College in Assam.
-In 2002 it was upgraded to the status of National Institute of Technology and was declared as Institute of National Importance under the National Institutes of Technology Act, 2007.
+In 2002 it got upgradation to the status of National Institute of Technology and .
+It got declaration as Institute of National Importance under the National Institutes of Technology Act, 2007.
+The vision of NIT Silchar is: establishing unique identity by development of high quality human and knowledge resources in diverse areas of technologies to meet local, national, and global economic and social need and human society at large in self-sustained manner.
+The mission of NIT Silchar is: to train and transform young men and women into responsible thinking engineers, technologists and scientists, to motivate them to attain professional excellence and to inspire them to proactively engage themselves for the betterment of the society.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!